danielharrell/does_music_move/does_music_move.md

 totality, like
 equal temperament.
 End with music as explorations and even conquests of a tonal space.

+More ambitious exploration, and conquest, of tonal space.

 is that we will hear
 one note of in a melody